 In 2017, there were 405 OVI-related fatalities in Ohio and 10,874 in the United States.
 In 2016, 781 people lost their lives to alcohol-related traffic accidents in the month of December alone.
 That is certainly nothing to celebrate about.

 Be safe this holiday season.
 If you choose to drink, commit to finding a safe alternate way home and don’t let others drink and drive.

-If you have recently been charged with a DUI or OVI, call our Akron attorneys at 330-922-4491 immediately to schedule a free, initial consultation.
+If you have recently been charged with a DUI or OVI, call our Akron attorneys at 330-922-4491 immediately to schedule an initial consultation.
 You can also fill our contact form and someone from our office will respond to your inquiry.